Peloton is a great solution to get your workouts done without leaving your home. But how often should you use it?

 - If that’s the only option, do your hardest and longest workouts on the weekend.

 - Do short workouts on busy days, and save longer stacks for weekends.

 Just like peloton Matt Wilpers always says to start with frequency, then add duration, and then intensity.

-How do I know if I am overtraining on peloton?
-Generally, you know if you’re overtraining on a peloton when your body feels weak, muscles feel tight and you have low energy.
-You also know when you’re overtrained when you feel like you lost the motivation and the workouts leave you worse than before.
+Also, you know when you’re overtrained when you feel like you lost the motivation and the workouts leave you worse than before.

 Getting the right start and pacing yourself from the beginning will help you to prevent overtraining.
 Over time, the body will build up enough lactate clearance capacity so you recover faster from the classes and slowly you can implement progressive overload.

 The problem is when people jump too fast, too soon because they want to be fit tomorrow.
-Which you know it doesn’t work like that.
+You know it doesn’t work like that.
 Getting a slow start is critical because it gives the body enough time to create physiological adaptations.

 - There are several ways to skin the cat.
 This means you don’t need to go all out.

 - You can definitely pace yourself and design your peloton rides around your schedule that fits your needs and matches your fitness level.